tsongpra/portfolio/Assignment3.md

 6) Aestetics - It looks professional and appropriate to MBA world and the website brand (Economists).
 However, the blue shades are unclear and the bars are close to each other too much.
 Therefore, the presentation should be more simple.
 7) Engagement - It inspires to the audience to continue reading the articles because the article could be written some interesting trends and why the top schools can help their student improve their salary.

-# How I fix this visualization ?
+# Wireframe a solution: How I fix this visualization ?
 <img src="Mysketch.JPG">
 The above picture is my wireframe sketch.